markusrenoldner/science-notes/Weak solvability example.md

 If $u_D=0$ this problem is solvable by [[Lax-Milgram lemma]].

 For general $u_D$, the unknown $u$ is now in an [[Affine space]] and not in a vector space and we cant apply the lemma.
 But we can find a unique function $z$ with zero-Dirichlet boundary condition, for the adjusted problem $A(z,v)=f(v)-A(g,v)\quad \forall v$, with $\text{tr}g = u_D$.
 We can then recover $u=z+g$.
-This is called "offset function trick" and is exaplained in more detail here: [[Variational formulation, variational problem]].
+This is called "offset function trick" and is exaplained in more detail here: [[Variational problem]].

 ## Sources